 - 3 tablespoons lemon juice

 - 1 teaspoon lemon juice

-- In a blender, combine all the ingredients for the vegan cheesecake base: soaked cashews, coconut milk, maple syrup, and lemon juice.
-Blend at least 30 seconds, or until completely smooth.
+- Blend Cheesecake Base: In a blender, combine soaked cashews, coconut milk, maple syrup, and lemon juice.
+Blend until completely smooth (at least 1 minute.
 Set aside.